LucasGBurch/LucasGBurch/README.md

 - 👋 Hi, I’m @LucasGBurch
 - 👀 I’m interested in ...
 Learning to code and build new networks
 - 🌱 I’m currently learning ...
-Java
+Java, JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... https://replit.com/@LucasBurch
 - 📫 How to reach me ...

 <!---